- Text Eden Spivak

 Animating the holiday spirit

 We’ve only just parted with our Halloween costumes, and the Playground offices are already embracing the winter festivities.
 Blasting a holiday playlist and seasonal decor, the workshop participants were quick to catch up with the holiday spirit and jumped straight into their design processes.
 By the end of the workshop a few short hours later, they all had fun, imaginative greeting cards to show for themselves.
 The cards are all digital, which means that they can be easily shared with family and friends online and on social media.
 To make the most out of the digital platform, many designers chose to add cycle animations or loops to their cards.
 Fashion designer and illustrator Ivy Chen, for example, animated a group of marshmallows spending quality time together in a steamy cup of cocoa.
-Graphic designer Miki Twersky created a personal take on a Jewish Christmas, marked by a very non-celebratory serving of Chinese takeout.
+UX designer Miki Twersky created a personal take on a Jewish Christmas, marked by a very non-celebratory serving of Chinese takeout.
 Others had fun with picking up different materials and experimenting with them on the go.
 Whichever the case, it was clear that the participants were able to see the assignment through without overthinking it, in order to complete their task just on time.
 And that on its own is reason to celebrate.